-You might like to phone our pharmacy, before going in, to ask if they stock the FBM brand, and if they don’t to ask them to order it for them.
+You might like to phone the pharmacy to ask if they stock the FBM brand.
+If they don’t, you could ask them to order it for you.

 What if my pharmacist says they don’t stock the FBM brands of anastrozole and letrozole?

 Patients have the right to choose which brand of drug they want to use.
-If a pharmacy does not stock the FBM brand and you want it, ask the pharmacy to order it in.
-Generally it should be delivered to the pharmacy in the next day or so, although if the pharmacy is in a rural area it may take a little longer.
+If a pharmacy does not stock the FBM brand and you want it, you can ask the pharmacy to order it in.
+Generally, it should be delivered to the pharmacy in the next day or so, although if the pharmacy is in a rural area it may take a little longer.
 The pharmacy cannot charge any more than the PBS-listed price unless there are other services provided along with the drug (e.g. home delivery).

 Who will benefit from this new agreement?

 Under their model, 50% of the profits will be directed to support people living with breast cancer, and 50% into research for breast cancer treatments and a cure.

 BCNA has agreed to be the recipient of the patient support share of their profits.
 FBM will donate the research share to the Breast Cancer Institute of Australia, which is the fundraising body supporting the Australia and New Zealand Breast Cancer Trials Group.

 For more information about FBM visit www.forbenefitmedicines.com.au.